-Entry-Level DPT program description
+DPT program description

-The entry-level curriculum in Physical Therapy focuses on the academic and clinical foundations necessary for a career in physical therapy.
+The Physical Therapy curriculum focuses on the academic and clinical foundations necessary for a career in physical therapy.
 Program graduates are prepared to examine patients with impairments, functional limitations, and disabilities (or other health-related conditions) in order to determine a diagnosis and prognosis relevant to physical therapy.
 They will be able to design, implement, and modify therapeutic interventions to produce changes in their patients’ conditions.
 Graduates will be prepared to offer a variety of additional services including: (1) prevention, wellness and health promotion; (2) consultation with patients, clients, and other health care professionals; (3) screening to identify individuals at risk, or in need of, physical therapy; (4) educating patients, the general public, local, state, and federal health agencies, and other health care professionals; (5) clinical and basic science research; and 6) administration including direction and supervision of support personnel.

 The program prepares graduates to practice in a variety of settings such as hospitals, rehabilitation centers, homes, private physical therapy practices, skilled nursing facilities, schools, corporate and industrial health centers, athletic training facilities, fitness centers, sports injury treatment centers, and education or research centers.